EXPRESSCLUSTER/Log-Analysis/README.md

     ```
 ## Custom Logs

 First you will need a Log Analytics workspace in Azure.
+Search for *Log Analytics workspaces* from the Azure home page and create a new workspace.

 ### Link to log files on your PC

-Install the Log Analytics agent on your PC
+Install the Log Analytics agent on your PC.

 1. Open the Log Analytics workspace and go to *Agents Management*.
 2. Select the Windows servers tabl or the Linux servers tab, depending on the OS where your log files exist.